Pidlanki/Balda_V2.0/README.md

 # Balda_V2.0
-Game Project that use a graph algorithm to find words
+Game Project that use a graph depth search algorithm to find words